wazuh/wazuh-documentation/source/user-manual/kibana-app/how-to-use/settings.rst

 Adding more than one Wazuh API
 ------------------------------

-You could need to add extra Wazuh API entries cause you could be using more than one Wazuh API.
+You can add extra Wazuh API entries.
-Just click on `Add new API` and fill the form which will appear.
+Just click on `Add new API` and fill the form.

 .. thumbnail:: ../../../images/kibana-app/settings/settings-7.png
     :title: settings-7